 Almost all of us have experienced the pressure of an upcoming deadline even after we make the commute home.
 Sometimes these pressure acts normal, but if this persists, it can really wreak havoc on employee well-being and health.
 Workplace stress is rapidly growing into a major health epidemic, with serious consequences for both employers and employees.

 Uncontrolled stress in the workplace leads to physical impacts such as headaches, sleep disturbances, stomach related issues, cardiovascular diseases, and raised blood pressure.
 This also continues with the emotional fallout, including irritability, emotional dysregulation, depression, and anxiety.
 If you are experiencing any of these, never hesitate to talk to a doctor.
 You can also consult a doctor online.

-Individuals who have ever worked themselves to the burnout point can also recognise other symptoms such as lack of concentration, difficulty with the thought process, lack of motivation, poor decision making and memory loss.
+Individuals who have ever worked themselves to the burnout point can also recognize other symptoms such as lack of concentration, difficulty with the thought process, lack of motivation, poor decision making and memory loss.

 When an employee’s health and wellness is impacted by stress, it contributes to poor organisational performance.
 The impact of employee burnout includes: